 Step-by-step guide to bleeding your radiators

-First, identify which radiators need bleeding.
+First, follow the steps above to see which radiators need bleeding.
 Then figure out which radiator is farthest from the boiler, as that should be bled first.
-If your house has two or more stories, start with the radiators that need bleeding downstairs before doing any upstairs.
+And if your house has two or more stories, start with the radiators that need bleeding downstairs before doing any upstairs.
+In this way, the water will push any trapped air up through the pipes, before you bleed the upstairs radiators.
+This helps you remove as much air as possible.

 1. Find the tools you’ll need

-You only need a couple of items to bleed a radiator:
+You only need a couple of things to bleed a radiator:

-You can get a radiator key from any hardware or DIY shop, and they cost about £2.
-There are a few different shapes and sizes, so take a photo of your radiator valve into the shop with you.
+You can get a radiator key from any hardware or DIY shop – they cost about £2.
+Take a photo of your radiator valve with you, so you can get the right key.

 2. Let the radiators cool down